Alvarsson/rust_lalrpop_compiler/HOME_EXAM.md

 The return statements for either type i32 or bool has the same semantics but obviously resulting in different types.

-Their semantics are the following but foor bool we switch the i32 to bool.
+Their semantics are the following.

 ![](../restart/images/typeRet.png).